bonjo7/react_poi/README.md

 <br /><br />
 As well as this user's should also be able to add a rating and review on the POI, ratings from 1-5, with one meaning they would not recommoned and five meaning they would highly recommend.
 They should also be able to write a description about why the gave their rating score.
 Other users may like a user review with the highest amount of likes on a review being displayed first.
 <br /><br />
-User's should also be able to filter POI's based on their category (mountains, historic, outdoor activity, food etc...)
+User's should also be able to filter POI's based on their name or category (mountains, historic, outdoor activity, food etc...)

 ### List of user features